ow-mods/ow-mod-man/owmods_gui/HELP.md

 The manager can be installed on Steam Deck in Desktop Mode in the Discover app.

-Please note that the manager itself can only be launched in desktop mode, but mods will persist if you switch to game mode and launch the game.
-And that in order for OWML to be injected into the game you need to press "Launch Game" in the manager once.
+Note that you won't be able to launch the game from the manager when in steam deck's game mode.
+But so long as you've *pressed* "Launch Game" at least once, you can launch the game directly and it will still be modded.

 ## How do I uninstall it?